aerospike/aerospike-client-ruby/docs/policies.md

     [`SSLContext`](https://ruby.github.io/openssl/OpenSSL/SSL/SSLContext.html)
     can be passed using the `context` property of the `tls` options hash.
 In this case, all other properties in `tls` are ignored.
+* `rack_aware` - Track server rack data.
+This field is useful when directing read commands to the server node that contains the key and exists on the same rack as the client.
+This serves to lower cloud provider costs when nodes are distributed across different racks/data centers.
+  `ClientPolicy.rack_id`, `Replica.PREFER_RACK` and server rack
+  configuration must also be set to enable this functionality.
+* `rack_id` - Rack where this client instance resides on.
+    `ClientPolicy.rack_aware`, `Replica.PREFER_RACK` and server rack
+    configuration must also be set to enable this functionality.

 #### Examples